How To Create A College First Aid Kit + Clever Container Ideas

 College First Aid Kit: Instructions Needed?

 We have a very popular post written by a nurse in our Dorm Shopping Facebook Group.
 She posted a 1-page printable list of common conditions and which OTC meds may help each one.
 She gave us permission to share, but please know that this is not medical advice – please confirm all information with your doctor first.
+You can print this and include it inside this first-aid kit.

 College First Aid - Symptom & Med List